Whenever I’m asked how I made the leap from assistant editor to editor, one particular stunt comes to mind.

 Anyone who’s become an editor knows that making the leap from being an AE to editor is really hard.
 It can often feel like climbing a vertical rock face without any harnesses or ropes.

-And Golliday, along with Luna X Moya, another young filmmaker of color on the panel, emphasized how mentoring relationships have been crucial to their career growth, especially with Black and brown editors whom they can relate to.
+And the young BIPOC editors on the Getting Real ’20 panel emphasized how mentoring relationships have been crucial to their career growth, especially with Black and brown editors whom they can relate to.

 They talked about the pressure of having to work so much harder, make fewer mistakes, carry the burden of representing their communities, and contend with tokenization – being hired by predominantly white teams in order to up a production’s diversity quotient without any meaningful benefit to their own careers or genuine concern for their well-being.